django/deps/draft/email-providers.md

 feature is:

-* poorly understood by users (all the caller intents listed earlier have been observed in the wild)
+* poorly understood by users (all the caller intents listed earlier have been observed in the wild).
-* inadequately and inaccurately documented ([ticket-36907])
+* inadequately and inaccurately documented ([ticket-36907]).
-* inconsistently implemented in third-party email backends
+* inconsistently implemented in third-party email backends.

 Given the overall confusion about its behavior, the pragmatic choice seemed to be removing `fail_silently` entirely and recommending specific replacements